mhooten/mhooten.github.io/_pages/about.md

 Williams, P.J., X. Lu, H.R.
 Scharf, and M.B.
 Hooten.
 (In Press).
 Embracing asymmetry in nature: How to account for skewness in ecological data.
 Ecological Informatics.

-* New paper accepted in Journal of Animal Ecology:

-Leach, C.B., B.P.
-Weitzman, J. Bodkin, D. Esler, G.G.
-Esslinger, K.A.
-Kloecker, D. Monson, J.N.
-Womble, and M.B.
-Hooten.
-(In Press).
-Revealing the extent of sea otter impacts on bivalve prey through multi-trophic monitoring and mechanistic models.
-Journal of Animal Ecology.